Converting Your Data Structure To Be An Asset

 virtual bool TryLoadData(const AssetMetadata& metadata, Ref<Asset>& asset) const = 0;

-AssetSerializer::Serialize is called when the Asset System requires an asset to be saved to disk.
-AssetSerializer::TryLoadData is called when an asset that hasn't been imported yet is requested by the engine.
+is called when an asset that hasn't been imported yet is requested by the engine.

-Let's go ahead and implement those methods in a class called PhysicsMaterialSerializer.
+Let's go ahead and implement those methods in a class called PhysicsMaterialSerializer

 NOTE: Hazel serializes data using YAML for certain assets.
 This isn't always the case though.